Dallas Plant & Refinery Accident Lawyers

 Nearby homes and buildings, and the plant or refinery itself, may be completely ruined.
 In a recent explosion at a Houston manufacturing company that claimed the lives of two workers, the blast sent debris flying as far as half a mile from the site.
 Nearby homes had their windows shattered, and one even had its ceiling collapse.
 There’s no exaggerating just how terrible these incidents can be.

 To find out if you have a case and how to get the care you need, call (888) 493-1629.
 Our Dallas plant accident attorneys are standing by to offer a free, confidential consultation.
-We serve survivors and families throughout the area, including those in Fort Worth and throughout Texas.
+We serve survivors and families throughout the area, including those in Fort Worth and nationwide.

 What Causes Plant, Refinery & Factory Accidents?